 Businesses have stopped taking checks, and we’re constantly being bombarded with offers for credit cards that offer low introductory interest rates and rewards point programs of some sort.
-Some experts even tell us jumping on the credit bandwagon to build up a healthy credit score is a necessity (nowadays it’s real easy to get a free credit score).
+Some experts even tell us jumping on the credit bandwagon to build up a healthy credit score is a necessity.
 It seems as if we are being pushed towards swiping a card to make our purchases.

 But is it possible to ignore all of this and live a credit card free life?
 My friend Brad Chaffee, founder of this site, is dedicated to living a credit free, cash only lifestyle.
 While he has gone to great lengths to do exactly that, his view would be considered extreme by many.
 But it begs the question, are there really people that make their way through life without having to use credit cards?
 I searched far and wide and actually found people that have done just that.
 They haven’t had a house or car payment in years, and their retirement accounts are fully funded for decades of worry free finances.
 Who are these people?
 Let me introduce you to my parents, Ron and Sharon Pizel.